mjmelito/Bakery/README.md

 9. Be sure to add obj, bin, and appsettings.json to your .gitignore file and commit the file to GitHub to protect your Username and Password.

 #### Add Migrations, Create Database, and Run Application
-10. Navigate to the 'Factory' directory
+10. Navigate to the 'Bakery' directory
 11. Run the command "dotnet build"
 12. Run the command "dotnet tool install --global dotnet-ef --version 6.0.0"
 13. Run the command "dotnet add package Microsoft.EntityFrameworkCore.Design -v 6.0.0"